Kiosks for Academic Work

 - Student Centers must receive this documentation no later than 2 business days prior to your reservation.
 Student Centers will tentatively reserve and hold your space/time for a fundraising kiosk request until 2 business days before your reservation without documentation.
 This is NOT a complete reservation.
 Student Centers will send you a full reservation confirmation after receiving proper documentation.
 If documentation is not received in time, Student Centers will CANCEL your reservation.

-- Students may reserve a kiosk for a maximum of 3 hours per kiosk per day and no more than five consecutive days at a time, totaling 48 hours per semester.
+- Students may reserve a kiosk for a maximum of four hours per kiosk per day.

 General Kiosk Terms and Conditions

 - The kiosk is in a public space.
 As a member of the Mason Community, any representatives at the kiosk or table will treat fellow students, staff, faculty, and visitors with respect.

 - All activity must be conducted behind the kiosk with a maximum of three chairs.

 - The individual who requested the kiosk must be present at all times.
 If no representative is present within 15 minutes of the start of the reservation, the kiosk will be available to any organization or department to reserve through the normal process.

 - Commercially produced, pre-packaged, single serving size food and/or drinks may be sold or distributed at kiosks and tables.
 But no home baked or unwrapped goods can be distributed from the kiosk.